Yaskawa-Global/motoros2/README.md

 Note: if you are using ROS 2 Galactic, please first read [Only FastDDS is supported](#only-fastdds-is-supported).

-On a PC with a supported ROS 2 installation (ie: Foxy, Galactic (with FastDDS), Humble or Rolling):
+On a PC with a supported ROS 2 installation (ie: Foxy, Galactic (with FastDDS) or Humble):

 1. open a new terminal
 1. `source` the ROS 2 installation